 Mental Health First Aid Workplace Training

-Learn basic first aid skills to support mental health.
+Learn basic first aid skills to support mental health and wellbeing.

 Undertaking MHFA training and assigning skilled MHFA Officers in the workplace is a positive way of demonstrating to employees that their health and wellbeing is of utmost importance to their employer.
-Providing MHFA training to employees helps to foster a supportive company culture where employees are encouraged to speak openly about mental health, contributing to early intervention and supportive strategies, and improving workplace resilience, retention, and productivity.
+Providing MHFA training to employees helps to foster a supportive company culture where employees are encouraged to speak openly about mental ill health.
+This, in turn, contributes to early intervention and supportive strategies, and improves workplace resilience, retention, and productivity as a result.